-In March 2018, Spiegel's net worth was valued at $4.3 billion, though that total shifted dramatically when Rihanna called the company out that same month for promoting domestic violence through its advertising.
-By May of 2018, his net worth had fallen to $2.5 billion, proving that global value can be just as flighty as the Snaps themselves.
+In March 2018, Spiegel's net worth was $4.3 billion, but that total shifted dramatically that same month when Rihanna called the company out for promoting domestic violence through its advertising.
+Two days later, his net worth had fallen to $2.5 billion, proving that global value is just as flighty as the snaps themselves.

-In March of 2018, an ad on the Snapchat app posed a ridiculously offensive question to users: would they rather punch Chris Brown or slap Rihanna?
+In March 2018, an ad on the Snapchat app posed a ridiculously offensive question to users: Would they rather punch Chris Brown or slap Rihanna?
 This was, of course, a reference to Chris Brown's well-documented abuse of his then girlfriend Rihanna.

 sooo does anyone else not open Snapchat anymore?
 Or is it just me... ugh this is so sad.— Kylie Jenner (@KylieJenner) February 21, 2018